rhintz42/proflib/NEXTSTEPS.md

 * Be able to specify only showing functions in a certain folder
     * Create library for getting all the functions from a project/folder/file
     * Can do things recursively

+* Change persistent_locals to prof  - DONE
+    * Need to change everywhere that has persistent_locals to prof